Tickets or fines are officially called expiation notices.

 How is the parking expiation issued?

-Parking expiation fees are not set by Council - fee increases are gazetted following the State Budget and take effect from the 1st of July each year.
+Expiation fees are set by the State Government and apply to all councils.
+Fee increases are gazetted following the State Budget and take effect from 1 July each year.

 Parking and Australian road rules